AviatrixSystems/Docs/HowTos/paloalto_API_setup.rst

 Panorama must be on the same or higher software version as its managed firewalls.

-Currently, a newly launched firewall instance is on version 9.0.3.xfr, if the Panorama instance version is on 8.1.x.
-So once you have launched a Panorama instance, upgrade it to version 9.0.3.xfr by following the instructions below.
+Currently (Dec., 2019), a newly launched firewall instance is on version 9.0.3.xfr.
+If the Panorama instance version is on 8.1.x, upgrade it to version 9.0.3.xfr or higher version by following the instructions below.

 Go to Panorama --> Dynamic Updates, click "Check Now", select the latest version in "Applications and Threats", download and install.